jcranky/talks/2016/09/scala-word-recap-at-zalando.md

 # In a really short summary:

+### Bad things out of the way:
-## schedule a bit messy and the website not very responsive
+* schedule a bit messy
+* website not very responsive

 ## great technical sessions
 _and most (if not all) were recorded, afaik_

 # Agenda
-## a quick overview of talks I saw
+## a quick overview of talks we saw
 ## mostly very briefly, to entice curiosity

 # Day 1